-Stripe can automatically send email receipts after a successful payment, or when you refund one.
-This is done by providing an email address when making the API request, using the email address of a Customer object, or updating a PaymentIntent with a customer’s email address after checkout.
-Each payment in the Dashboard also has a Receipt history where you can view and send receipts.
+Stripe automatically sends email receipts after a successful payment or refund when you provide an email address in the Customer object of your API request.
+You can also generate an email receipt after checkout by updating the PaymentIntent with the customer’s email address.
+Each payment in the Dashboard has a Receipt history where you can view and send receipts.

-Each receipt contains a link to view it in a browser, and a unique receipt number that can be useful when looking up payment information.
+Each receipt contains a link to view it in a browser, and a unique receipt number that’s useful when looking up payment information.

 Automatically send receipts when payments are successful